Are you considering buying a camper van but not sure if a 2wd or a 4wd is best for you?

-With all that said, we still ask ourselves if we need a 4×4 camper before we buy.
+With all that said, we still ask ourselves if we need a 4-wheel drive camper before we buy.

 I’ve been so conditioned to think I need one I don’t even ask myself.
 It’s only because Angela asks that I have to stop and think about it.

-Let’s take a look at the pros and cons of 2wd vs 4wd vans so you can decide for yourself.
+Let’s take a look at the pros and cons of 2-wheel drive vs 4-wheel drive vans so you can decide for yourself.

-There’s not many places in the world you can’t get to on black top road these days.
+There are not many places in the world you can’t get to on blacktop road these days.

-You can even drive from London to Timbuktu on 2 or 3 lane highways except for a short 5 kilometre stretch of easy track at the end.
+You can even drive from London to Timbuktu on 2 or 3-lane highways except for a short 5-kilometer stretch of easy track at the end.